-Sunshine and Light also provide yoga sessions to benefit children and young people by visiting nurseries, primary and secondary schools in and around Leicester and Leicestershire.
+Sunshine and Light also provide yoga sessions to benefit children and young people by visiting primary and secondary schools as well as colleges in and around Leicester and Leicestershire.
+We currently hold regular classes at Beauchamp College in Oadby and at Gartree High School as well as at Houghton on the Hill Primary School.
 Yoga and mindfulness is healthy, fun and accessible, providing many benefits for children and young people.
 It builds physical and mental strength and flexibility, improves fitness levels, increases social awareness, and aids sleep.
 Yoga also assists with stress and anxiety management, improving self-regulation and self-efficacy.
 Research has shown that practicing yoga improves learning, academic achievement and emotional literacy in children and young people.

 Yoga provides many benefits for children and young people including:

-- Helping them to feel better about themselves, encouraging self-control and independence, aiding behavioural regulation
+- Helping them to feel better about themselves, encouraging self-control and independence, aiding behavioral regulation

 - Increased ability to concentrate and focus